MicroStrategy/rest-api-docs/docs/common-workflows/manage-custom-group-objects/retrieve-a-custom-groups-definition.md

 Response Code: 200 (The custom group's definition was returned successfully.)

-## Retrieve a Customer Group Definition with Filter Elements' Expressions in Tree and Tokens Formats
+## Retrieve a customer group definition with filter elements' expressions in tree and tokens formats

 In this workflow sample, you want to get the definition of a custom group with its filter elements’ custom expressions return in tree and tokens formats.
 The object ID of the custom group is F315B42A4C64DC733261BFB5347F75FF.